davhunt/instruments/yssm/readme.md

 ### Scoring Script
 The YSSM questionnaires are **not** included in the repository scoring script.
+(Note: the questions in the parent version were numbered for simplicity although this is an unscored instrument.)

 ### Translations